SMALL BUSINESS TIP #10: Email Marketing Tips

 - Keep the design simple.
 The more images and features you use, the more likely you’ll trigger the email provider’s spam filter landing you in your subscriber’s junk folder.

 - Don’t inundate people with emails.
-People will pay more attention when your “blasts” contain truly important info.
+People will pay more attention when your “blasts” are thoughtful and contain truly important info.

 - ADD VALUE.
 Give your subscribers a reward for reading your email.